You protect your health, safety, and possessions.

 - After the Equifax breach, fraudsters may have close to 80% of working American’s names, Social Security numbers and dates of birth.

-Credit monitoring services can help you keep an eye on credit report activity, but they can’t help protect your Social Security number.
+Credit monitoring services can help you keep an eye on credit report activity, but they can’t prevent identity theft.
 What’s more, credit monitoring can only alert you after your identity has already been compromised.

 Recent hacking schemes—against credit bureaus and other popular companies—have compromised millions of people’s private information.
 If you’re one of those unlucky people, you may already be in trouble.